 One of her screenplays was shortlisted in 2022 by Stage 32 and the Black Boy / Black Girl Writes Mentorship Initiative, created by Mike Gauyo, a writer on the HBO series Insecure by Issa Rae.

 She was part of the production team for the short film Black Joy, directed by Kemi Fatoba for DADDY Magazine.
 In 2023, she was selected as one of the Routes In x Soho House Creative Mentorship Initiative.
 In July 2024, she presented her first exhibition titled Afropean Girl, a photography series in collaboration with photographer Brian Ngugi, exploring the impact of discrimination and racism on the lives of Black women in Europe, supported by the pfd Kreuzberg.
+Her photography series has been part of the Young Luxembourgish Artists Vol.5. collective exhibition.

 Delali is also the co-editor of the Togetherness anthology by Poetry Meets in Berlin.